FranciscoGallegos/potus-tests-master-francisco/UserStories.md

 ## User Stories

-### #1 As a user, I would like to have a screen which allows me to show the President of the United States who was in office for a given year.
+### #1 As a user, I want to successfully sign on on Mercury Tours web site

-- Should be able to select any year from 1789 to present year
+- Should be able to create my user account with password
-- Should display the President's full name (first, last and middle initial if present)
-- Should display the President's associated party (if any)

 ---

-### #2 As a user, I would like to have a screen which allows me to search for former Presidents of the United States by name.
+### #2 As a user, I want to log in to Mercury Tours web site with my created account an password successfully.

-- Should be able to search by first name or last name
+- Should be able to log in
-  - Example: Searching for *Abraham* should display *Abraham Lincoln* but searching for *Bush* should display both *George Bush* and *George W. Bush*

 ---

-### #3 As a user, I would like to have a screen which shows a pie chart breakdown of all Presidential parties.
+### #3 As a user, I would like to create a flight reservation

-- Should show a large pie chart depicting the party each president served under
+- Should obtain a reservation number at the end.

 ---